 b) There will not be any phase relationship between the photons emitted from various atoms.

 Hence, the radiations coming out due to spontaneous emissions are incoherent.

 Reference: The content of all the articles of lasers posted here is referred from my book: Optics and Lasers by Amit Sarin and Sameer Kalia, published by kalyani publishers.

 Kindly Read This Also :

-When a photon of light having energy E2 – E1 = hυ is incident on an atom in the ground state, the atom in the ground state E1 may absorb the photon and jump to higher energy state E2.
+It happens when a photon of light having energy E2 – E1 = hυ (as shown in the figure) is incident on an atom in the ground state, the atom in the ground state E1 may absorb the photon and jump to a higher energy state E2.
 This process is called stimulated absorption or induced absorption.
 This is called so because the incident photon has stimulated the atom to absorb the energy.

 The National Law University, Delhi invites applications for a Five year integrated B.A., LL.B.
 (Hons.) degree programme for the academic year 2011-2012 commencing from August, 2011.